Moratalla, Murcia: History

 There are some spots with cave paintings in this current municipality that give of people occupancy during the Prehistory.

 There was presence of people during the Bronze Age, and presence of people who belonged to Argaric culture during the late Bronze Age.

 After the Muslim invasion (711-726), some Berber clans settled in Moratalla.

 Moratalla was conquered by the Order of Santiago (a religious military order) in 1212, in the context of Reconquista and the Battle of Las Navas de Tolosa.

 An own municipality was established for Moratalla in 1245, after the Castilian conquest in Taifa of Murcia, and it split from the municipality Segura de la Sierra (in Jaén province).

 Francis, Duke of Cádiz (13 May 1822 – 17 April 1902), king consort of Spain, adopted the incognito title of Count of Moratalla after his exile to France in 1868.

 Demographics

 4.25% inhabitants are foreigners – 1.5% are from other countries of Europe, 2.15% are Africans, 36 (0.45%) are Americans and 12 Asian people (0.15%) reside in Moratalla.
 The table below shows the population trend during 20th and 21st centuries by the beginning of the decades.

 Economy

-22.3% of the territory is utilised for agriculture purposes and the most widely grown products are the almonds, the barley, the olives, the oats and the lavender.
-12.17% agreements were signed for agriculture and fishing jobs, 46.91% were written for jobs in the industry sector, and 35.87% were signed by workers of the service sector.
+In 2022, 20% of the territory is utilised for agriculture purposes; the most widely grown crops are almonds, barley, olives, oats, and lavender.
+Across all of 2022, 20.14% of employment contracts were signed for agriculture and fishing jobs, 55.26% were signed for jobs in the industrial sector, 2.52% were signed for jobs in the construction sector, and 22.07% were signed by workers of the service sector.